 Which foods inhibit iron absorption?

-There are a number of foods that inhibit iron absorption.
-Although these foods can be consumed, they should ideally be taken at a time interval to the iron-containing foods or between meals instead of with meals.
+There are several foods that inhibit iron absorption.
+These foods can be consumed, but ideally with a time gap between iron-rich foods or between meals.

-- Coffee, tea (especially black and green tea), red wine: both caffeine and tannins or polyphenols such as tannins can impair the absorption of iron in the intestine.
+- Coffee, tea (especially black and green tea), red wine: Both caffeine and tannins or polyphenols like tannins can impair iron absorption in the intestine.
 [9]

-- Cocoa, chard, spinach, rhubarb, beet, parsley: foods that contain a lot of oxalic acid (oxalates) are also iron inhibitors.
+- Cocoa, chard, spinach, rhubarb, beetroot, parsley: Foods containing a lot of oxalic acid (oxalates) are also iron inhibitors.

-- Milk, cheese and yoghurt: The calcium contained in dairy products is an iron inhibitor, which is why iron supplements should always be taken at a sufficient time interval from the consumption of corresponding foods to ensure better absorption.
+- Milk, cheese and yoghurt: The calcium contained in dairy products is an iron inhibitor, which is why iron supplements should always be taken with sufficient time between consumption of corresponding foods.
 [10]

-- Legumes (especially peanuts and soy), cereals, bran, unhulled rice, whole grain products: There is plenty of phytic acid or phytate in all of these foods, which is also an iron inhibitor.
-This also applies to products made from pulses such as soybeans, for example tofu or soy drinks.
+- Legumes (especially peanuts and soy), cereals, bran, unpeeled rice, whole grain products: All these foods contain plenty of phytic acid or phytate, which is also an iron inhibitor.
+This also applies to products made from legumes such as soybeans, such as tofu or soy drinks.
 [11]

 Yes, you read that right: Swiss chard, spinach, parsley, soy and wholegrain products are all iron-rich foods, but they also contain oxalic acid (oxalates) or phytic acid, which can impair iron absorption in the intestine.
 However, this does not mean that you have to avoid these foods.
 By combining them with iron-promoting foods, such as vitamin C-rich fruit or vegetables, you can improve absorption.
 For example, you can add lemon juice to spinach or enjoy Swiss chard with peppers.
-Wholemeal products can also reduce their phytic acid content by soaking, heating, sprouting or fermenting, which means they offer better iron availability.
+Wholemeal products can also reduce their phytic acid content by soaking, heating, sprouting or fermenting, making the iron more available to your body.

 9 tips for optimal iron absorption

-- Always combine iron-rich foods with sources of vitamin C: As you’ve already learned, combining iron-rich foods with vitamin C-rich foods increases the absorption of iron in the body.
-For example, you can sprinkle spinach with lemon juice or snack on a handful of almonds with an orange.
+- Always combine iron-rich foods with sources of vitamin C: As previously mentioned, combining iron-rich foods with vitamin C-rich foods enhances iron absorption in the body.
+For example, drizzle spinach with lemon juice or snack on a handful of almonds with an orange.

-- Beta-carotene: Beta-carotene, a precursor of vitamin A, can also support iron absorption.
-Foods rich in beta-carotene such as carrots, sweet potatoes, spinach, mangoes & apricots are therefore a good addition to iron-rich foods.
+- Beta-carotene: Beta-carotene, a precursor to vitamin A, can also support iron absorption.
+Foods rich in beta-carotene such as carrots, sweet potatoes, spinach, mangoes, and apricots are therefore a good addition to iron-rich foods.

-- Avoid red wine, coffee, black and green tea with meals: They contain both caffeine and polyphenols such as tannins, which can impair iron absorption.
-It is best to drink them between meals so as not to interfere with iron absorption or at least one hour after a meal.
-In the case of coffee, this also includes coffee without caffeine and grain coffee.
+- Avoid consuming red wine, coffee, black and green tea with meals: These beverages contain caffeine and polyphenols like tannins that can impair iron absorption.
+It’s best to consume them between meals to avoid interfering with iron absorption, or at least an hour apart from meals.
+This includes decaffeinated coffee and grain coffee.

-- Avoid eating foods containing calcium at mealtimes: Calcium can inhibit iron absorption.
-So if you eat iron-rich foods, avoid consuming dairy products such as yogurt or cheese at the same time.
+- Avoid consuming calcium-rich foods with meals: Calcium can inhibit iron absorption.
+Therefore, when consuming iron-rich foods, avoid consuming dairy products such as yogurt or cheese simultaneously.

-- Also avoid cola drinks, energy drinks and iced tea: they not only contain a lot of sugar, but also phosphate, which can inhibit the absorption of iron.
+- Also avoid cola drinks, energy drinks and iced tea: These beverages not only contain high sugar content but also phosphates that can hinder iron absorption.

-- Cocoa, chard, spinach, rhubarb, beet, parsley: these foods contain a lot of oxalic acid, which can also inhibit iron absorption.
+- Cocoa, chard, spinach, rhubarb, beet, parsley: These foods are high in oxalic acid, which can also inhibit iron absorption.

-- Whole grain products: Although whole grain products are among the “iron robbers”, you shouldn’t do without them.
-Wholemeal products do contain phytic acid, which can inhibit iron absorption, but soaking, heating, sprouting or fermenting can reduce the phytic acid content, which improves iron availability.
+- Whole grains: Although whole grains contain phytic acid which can hinder iron absorption, you should not exclude them entirely.
+By soaking, heating, sprouting, or fermenting whole grains, you can reduce the phytic acid content, thus improving iron availability.

-- Iron supplements: Iron supplements should also be combined with vitamin C (fresh fruit and vegetables, fruit juices) or they should contain vitamin C. Taking iron supplements as a preventative measure generally has no advantages, on the contrary: taking too much iron can also be harmful.
-It is therefore important to talk to a doctor before taking iron supplements.
+- Iron supplements: Iron supplements should also be combined with vitamin C (fresh fruits and vegetables, fruit juices) or should contain vitamin C. Taking iron supplements preventatively generally has no benefits; in fact, taking too much iron can be harmful.
+Therefore, it’s important to consult a doctor before taking iron supplements.

-- Cook in cast iron pans: It may sound strange at first but yes, cooking in cast iron pans can increase iron absorption in your meals.
+- Cook in cast iron pans: Cooking in cast iron pans can increase the iron content of your meals.

 Recommendation:

-As an iron supplement I can recommend the CAPS Fem as it also helped me very well with my iron deficiency.
+As an iron supplement, I can recommend the CAPS Fem – it helped me a lot with my iron deficiency.
 I printed out the ingredients and discussed them with my GP.
-I would also recommend that you do the same – always check first.
+I’d recommend you do the same – always check first.

-A balanced vegan diet offers a diverse range of iron-rich foods that can help to effectively prevent iron deficiency.
-By consciously choosing and combining plant-based foods that are rich in iron, such as pulses, green leafy vegetables, nuts and seeds and wholegrain products, you can ensure that your body is adequately supplied with this important trace element.
-Adding foods rich in vitamin C, such as citrus fruits, peppers and many others, also supports the absorption of iron from plant sources.
+A balanced vegan diet offers a diverse range of iron-rich foods that can effectively prevent iron deficiency.
+By consciously selecting and combining plant-based foods rich in iron such as legumes, green leafy vegetables, nuts and seeds, and whole grains, you can ensure that your body receives an adequate supply of this important trace element.
+Adding vitamin C-rich foods like citrus fruits, bell peppers, and many others further supports iron absorption from plant sources.

-Should an iron deficiency nevertheless occur, dietary supplements are a reliable option, but should always be taken under medical supervision.
-Choosing a targeted diet not only for your own health, but also for animal welfare and the environment, is a valuable contribution that everyone can make.
-A vegan diet can not only be beneficial to health, but can also contribute to a more sustainable lifestyle.
+If iron deficiency still occurs, supplements are a reliable option but should always be taken under medical supervision.
+Choosing a targeted diet not only for personal health but also for animal welfare and the environment is a valuable contribution that everyone can make.
+Thus, a vegan diet can promote health and contribute to a more sustainable lifestyle.

 Sources:

-Find out even more about the impressive health benefits of the vegan diet on your health.
+Discover more impressive health benefits of the vegan diet for your wellbeing.